ryanelian/instapack/books/tutorial-asp-net-core-mvc.md

 </html>
 ```

+In this arrangement, the style sheets will be loaded first, then the HTML body, to allow progressive page rendering ahead of the JavaScript codes.

-The reason the JavaScript files are referenced in that order is because the files are resulting from the following builds:
+The reason that the JavaScript files are referenced in that order, is because of the composition of each files:

-- `jquery-bootstrap.js` = `jquery` + `bootstrap-sass` modules concatenation
+- `jquery-bootstrap.js` = `jquery` + `bootstrap-sass` modules concatenation.
 - `aspnet-validation.js` = `jquery-validation` + `jquery-validation-unobtrusive` modules concatenation, which depends on JQuery.
 - `bundle.js` = `/client/js/index.ts` compilation, which may or may not use static JQuery instance from `window['$']` object.